mikemiler/secure-login-collector/readme.txt

 2. Admin dashboard with encrypted entries
 3. Decryption view with copy buttons
 4. Settings page
-5. Passkey setup (Pro version)

 == Changelog ==

-= 1.0.1 =
+= 2.0.0 =
+* Refactoring for launch at wordpres.org
-* Cache handling
+* Anti-spam features

 = 1.0.0 =
 * Initial release with RSA-2048 + AES-256 encryption
-* Pro version with passkey authentication
-* Password manager export support
+* Auto-deletion
-* Auto-deletion and email notifications
+* Email notifications for new submissions

 == External Services ==